Amine5588/SimplifiedDigitalTwinPrototypeDriver/README.md

 - after cloning, you need to build darkflow manually, this is main repo ( as is no longer pypi included) ![DarkFlow Repo](https://github.com/thtrieu/darkflow)

 - Run file **run.py** in package **main**
+This launches the self-driving car simulation with the fuzzy logic driver model, displaying a graphical interface using Pygame and simulating driver decisions based on the fuzzy rules.
 - Ensenbmle of Rules can be modified inside rule/fuzzy_rule.xlsx file.

 - Play with values in the fuzzification/fuzzy_dependency.py for further customization

+### License
+This project is licensed under the MIT License - see the LICENSE file for details (if applicable; update or add a LICENSE file if needed).